 Plus: Angelina Jolie, Salma Hayek, Richard Madden, Gemma Chan, Kumail Nanjiani, and Brian Tyree Henry.

-Additionally on the homosexual horizon, the character of Valkyrie in Marvel’s Thor series will be getting some same-sex screen time in the next installment.
+On the horizon, the character of Valkyrie in Marvel’s Thor series will soon be getting some same-sex screen time.

 At Comic-Con in July, actress Tessa Thompson confirmed Valkyrie’s lesbian longing: